VanessaBach/VanessaBach/README.md

 </p>

 <p align="left" dir="auto">
- Feel free to use any of my codes and please, contact me if you have any comment or doubt.
+ Feel free to use any of my codes and please, contact me if you have any comments or doubts.
 </p>

 👀 Find me here!